-(a) This act governs a proceeding in which a nonparent seeks custody of or visitation with

-1 a child over the objection of a parent.
-2 (b) This [act] does not limit a parent from requesting custody of or visitation with the 3 child of a parent under law of this state other than this [act].
-4 (c) This [act] does not apply: 5 (1) to a proceeding between nonparents, or; 6 -------------------------------------- 7 have been terminated;] 8 [(3) to an Indian child, to the extent that a proceeding concerning the child is 9 governed by the Indian Child Welfare Act, 25 U.S.C.
-Sections 1901 through 1923;] 10 (4) when the child is the subject of a proceeding under [cite to law of this state 11 other than this [act] regarding custody and visitation related to [guardianship of a person,], child 12 abuse, child neglect, or dependency of a child].]; [or] 13 (d) The Indian Child Welfare Act, 25 U.S.C.
-Sections 1901 through 1923, governs 14 [(5) The right of a former foster parent to seek custody and of or visitation rights of a 15 nonparent of an Indian with a child as defined in that act] 16 Comment 17 18 Comment (will be revised, depending on decisions of Drafting Committee)
+- (a) This act governs a proceeding in which a nonparent seeks custody or visitation over the objection of a parent. - (b) This [act] does not limit a parent from requesting custody or visitation under law of this state other than this [act]. - (c) This [act] does not apply: - (1) to a proceeding between nonparents, or - (2) when the child is the subject of a proceeding under [cite to law of this state other than this [act] regarding custody and visitation related to guardianship of a person, child abuse, child neglect, or dependency of a child]. - (d) The Indian Child Welfare Act, 25 U.S.C.
+Sections 1901 through 1923, governs custody and visitation rights of a nonparent of an Indian child as defined in that act.